 - Grade: 10-12

-- Prerequisites: None
+- Prerequisites: Principles of Computing

 - Credits: 1 per semester, 2 semesters

-- Counts as an elective or directed elective for all diplomas
+- Counts as an elective or directed elective for all diplomas & Fulfills a Science elective requirement

-PRINCIPLES OF BUSINESS MGT COURSE #456201/456211

-Ivy Tech BUSN 101 3 credits

-Principles of Business Management is an introductory course that examines business ownership, organization principles and problems, management, control facilities, administration, financial management, and development practices of business enterprises.
+PRINCIPLES OF BUSINESS MGT COURSE #456201/456211 Ivy Tech BUSN 101 3 credits Principles of Business Management is an introductory course that examines business ownership, organization principles and problems, management, control facilities, administration, financial management, and development practices of business enterprises.
 This course will also emphasize the identification and practice of the appropriate use of technology to communicate and solve business problems and aid in decision making.
 Attention will be given to developing business communication, problem-solving, and decision-making skills using spreadsheets, word processing, data management, and presentation software.